Authentic Darth Vader Costume

 - All injection mold armor pieces made from ABS material cast from original Lucas Studio molds

-- Leather belt w/ LED light up box in front
+- Faux leather belt w/ LED light up box in front

 - Black inner robe w/ inner cape fits around shoulders